Fear of Traveling alone: What’s It Like to Travel Solo?

 That was a mistake!

-I came to learn that real loneliness only occurs in crowded places, and the best times to be had are away from that superficial hedonist crap.
+I learned that real loneliness only occurs in crowded places, and the best times are to be had away from that superficial hedonist crap.

-The best places and most interesting times, are to be found off the beaten track.
-I look for new places that have some basic infrastructure, like a few homestays and guesthouses, and are run by friendly and informative hosts.
-I especially like places that provide communal dining so it’s easy to meet new friends
+The best experiences and most interesting times, are to be found off the beaten track.
+Nowadays, I look for new places that have some basic infrastructure, like a few homestays and guesthouses.

 In short, you meet more interesting people, and have a better time, in quiet places.